sebasrock156/Asus-H81M-K-OpenCore/README.md

 - If you have the Realtek ALC887 like me, you can use these layouts: *1, 2, 3, 5, 7, 11, 12, 13, 17, 18, 20, 33, 40, 50, 52, 53, 87, 99*

 - If you have the Realtek ALC897, you can use these layouts: *11, 12, 13, 21, 23, 66, 69, 77, 98, 99*

+## Do you want Wi-Fi on your PC?:

+- If is a TP-Link, Edimax, Ralink or Mediatek wireless adapter, use the [D-Link Utility] or [Wireless USB Adapters] (*see the supported devices*)

+- If is some Asus, TP-Link or Intel PCI wireless adapter, use the [AirportItlwm] (*see the supported devices [here]*); for Asus and TP-Link adapters, check if the used Wi-Fi card is made by Intel.

 </details>